Ready to purchase Disney World tickets for your trip?

 Which type should you buy?

-Here’s a quick overview of the different types of tickets and who should get each one.
+Here’s a quick overview of the different types of tickets and our thoughts who should get each one.

 1 Park Per Day (aka Base or Standard Tickets)